 WHO ARE WE?

-- Past Presidents: John Woodward, Lola Akin Ojelabi, Olivia Rundle, Becky Batagol, Lisa Toohey
+- Past Presidents: Dr Amira Aftab (Western Sydney University) & Associate Professor Ghena Krayem (University of Sydney), Rachael Field, Jonathan Crowe, John Woodward, Lola Akin Ojelabi, Olivia Rundle, Becky Batagol, Lisa Toohey.

-- Blog Editor: Position is currently vacant (Previously Olivia Rundle, Lisa Toohey, Becky Batagol and Nussen Aisnworth)
+- Past Editors: Olivia Rundle, Lisa Toohey, Becky Batagol, and Nussen Ainsworth.

 WHAT DO WE DO?

-Past activities have included a series of phone conferences about work in progress, and the Network is also supports emerging academics with mentoring.
+Past activities have included a series of phone conferences about work in progress as well as the Network supporting emerging academics with mentoring.

 The usual disclaimer applies to the blog – our opinions are those of the individual authors, and do not necessarily represent those of our institutions.